Susan Sontag: Notes on Camp: 1964: The Partisan Review

 DIRECTOR: James Whale

-BOTTOM LINE: Director James Whale’s masterpiece is as close to Susan Sontag’s definition of high camp as the movies can deliver.
 Having arrived in Hollywood with R. C. Sherriff’s “Journey’s End,” Whale was signed by “Uncle” Carl Laemmle to a five-year contract at Universal Studios.
-The result was one of the great periods in Universal’s history, with Whale turning out such classics as Waterloo Bridge | Frankenstein | The Old Dark House | The Invisible Man | The Bride of Frankenstein.
-Unfortunately, his adaptation of “The Road Back ” (1937), Erich Maria Remarke’s follow-up to “All Quiet on the Western Front,” was not a success, and by 1941, his film career was over.
+The result was one of the great periods in Universal’s history, with Whale producing such classics as Waterloo Bridge, Frankenstein, The Old Dark House, The Invisible Man, and The Bride of Frankenstein.
+Unfortunately, his adaptation of “The Road Back ” (1937), Erich Maria Remarque’s follow-up to “All Quiet on the Western Front,” was not a success, and by 1941, his film career was over.